resir014/Stonehenge/README.md

 ### Modularity

-Stonehenge acts as the "core engine" which drives the core modules that are needed to run a simple Screeps colony.
-All of these modules can be easily activated/deactivated according to your needs.
-It also provides a simple module API, allowing for players to develop their own custom modules.
+Stonehenge acts as the "core engine" which drives the modular game logic.
+The `Orchestrator` object contains a shared API used for colony-wide managerial tasks, which allows each colony to be independently managed if need be.
+A common class structure is also established to improve modularity.

 ### Configuration over Convention

-**(debatable)** Anyone who wants to build their Screeps colony with with Stonehenge must not be forced to follow conventions beyond the initial setup.
+Anyone who wants to build their Screeps colony with with Stonehenge must not be forced to follow conventions beyond the initial setup.
 The configurations available in the `config/` folder will allow you to fine-tune the codebase according to your workflow and needs.

 ## Getting Started